Quadratically Enriched Plane Curve Counting via Tropical Geometry: Compatibility with existing tropical curve counts

 The specialization of the factor of $\beta_i$ arising for any such double point in $\mult^{\AA^1}(\Gamma, f)$ yields a factor of $\langle 2 \rangle + \langle 2 d_i\rangle = \langle 2 \rangle + \langle 2 \rangle = \langle 1 \rangle + \langle 1\rangle$ (see \cref{eq:gwrealtion2}).
 We thus have a bijection between local deformations and summands, and the contribution to the quadratically enriched multiplicity of each deformation equals the contribution of a summand.

 In every case, a possible $4$-valent vertex of type \fourValentVertex{} (or part of \fourValentVertexWithMergedEdge{}) is deformed into two $3$-valent vertices.
-Accordingly, the factor $\big((m_v)^{\AA^1}\cdot(m_v')^{\AA^1} \big)$ it contributes to the quadratic multiplicity is split into two factors and moves from the last product of Definition \ref{def-A1mult} to the second to last, as a product of the two contributions for the two $3$-valent vertices in the deformed tropical stable map.
-The contribution to the deformed multiplicity equals the contribution to the quadratic multiplicity. \end{proof}
+However, the $4$-valent vertex' contribution to the quadratic multiplicity is $\big((m_v)^{\AA^1}\cdot(m_v')^{\AA^1} \big)$, which is already the product of the contributions of the two deformed $3$-valent vertices. \end{proof}